wazuh/wazuh-kubernetes/docs/ref/configuration/environment-variables.md

 - Leave `WAZUH_REMOTE_BIND_ADDR` at `0.0.0.0`.
 The packaged configuration binds `remoted` to `127.0.0.1`, which inside a pod leaves ports `1517` and `1514` reachable only from the pod itself, so no agent could connect.
 Binding on all interfaces is scoped to the pod network namespace: what is actually reachable stays governed by the Services and the NetworkPolicies.
 - Update `WAZUH_INDEXER_HOSTS` only if your Indexer service name/port differs from the default.
 - Do not hardcode credentials in manifests; update the corresponding Secrets instead.
+- The passwords above are the values the images ship, and every one of them equals its own username.
+Change them right after the first deployment: see [Credentials](../credentials.md).

 ## Wazuh indexer variables